shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 │   ├── raw data sets in named directories
 │   ├── mnist.py
+│   └──     file that contains code process MNIST, limiting it to specified classes only │   ├── fashion_mnist.py
-│   └──     file that contains code process MNIST, limiting it to specified classes only ├── figures
+│   └──     file that contains code process FMNIST, limiting it to specified classes only ├── figures
 │   │     all figures produced during training, or otherwise relevant to the project Maybe should be placed in root directory │   └──   PyTorch (Lightning) code for creating all training all models described